haldud/pyber-analysis/README.md

     | Suburban  |       490 |
     | Urban     |      2405  |

-- Total fares are almost fiver times greater in Suburban cities than Rural, and about two times greater in Urban than Suburban.
+- Total fares are almost five times greater in Suburban cities than Rural, and about two times greater in Urban than Suburban.
     | Type      | Total       |
     | --------- | ----------: |
     | Rural     | $4,327.93   |